 The Lord's Spirit caused me to go to the first Sabbath meeting that was held, and to the second one, and my employer came around the next Friday, saying, "Are you going to be absent to-morrow?"
-I replied, "In "You will find another man in your place Monday morning."
+I replied, "In picked up a little tract entitled, "Why town with a tent, and were going to keep the seventh day."
+He said, "You will find another man in your sin of those who have allowed them- sanction polygamy?
+You willplace Monday morning."
 I answered, "Very well.
 When God speaks man should obey."
 I was then having forty-five dollars a month the year around, yet I stopped not to confer with flesh and blood, but trusted in the Lord.
 C. HALE.